 ● Explore the 100 most substantive, existing solutions to address climate change especially in vulnerable regions

-● Learn about the methodology for identifying the solutions
+● Learn about the methodology for identifying the technological solutions to global warming

 ● Hear recommendations for an actionable path forward